adioshun/gitBook_DeepDrive/papervote3deep.md

 ### 2.3 Sparse 3D

+> 3D 데이터의 희박한 밀도를 역으로 이용하는 논문들

-An alternative approach that takes advantage of sparse representations can be found in \[10\] and \[11\], in which sparse convolutions are applied to comparatively small 2D
-and 3D crops respectively.
+An alternative approach that **takes advantage** of sparse representations can be found in \[10\] and \[11\], in which sparse convolutions are applied to comparatively small 2D and 3D crops respectively.

-While the convolutional kernels
- are only applied at sparse feature locations, the presented algorithm still has to consider neighbouring values which take a value of either zero or a constant bias, leading to unnecessary operations and memory consumption.
+While the convolutional kernels are only applied at sparse feature locations, the presented algorithm still has to consider neighbouring values which take a value of either zero or a constant bias, leading to unnecessary operations and memory consumption.

 Another method for performing sparse convolutions is introduced in \[12\] who make use of “permutohedral lattices”, but only consider comparatively small inputs, as opposed to our work.